 A Skin Peel (aka Chemical Peel).

-Superficial wrinkles that do not extend deeply into the dermis may be managed by applying a mild acid, sometimes with addition of various enzymes, to the skin’s surface, followed by application of an acid neutralizer after several minutes.
+Superficial wrinkles that do not extend deeply into the dermis may be managed by applying a mild acid, sometimes with addition of various enzymes, to the skin’s surface, followed by application of an acid neutraliser after several minutes.
 The body reacts with stimulation of both new skin growth, but also enhanced collagen generation.
 This half hour procedure results in a fresh, youthful skin when the dermis develops new epidermis.
 The half-hour procedure is painless and may involve slight skin swelling with “new” skin developing as the skin recovers from the treatment.
-This is typically a topical therapy, but microneedling using tiny inoculations of acid applied along the wrinkles has been utilized on occasion.
+This is typically a topical therapy, but microneedling using tiny inoculations of acid applied along the wrinkles has been utilised on occasion.

 Dermabrasion and Microdermabrasion.

 The top layer of skin may be abraded mechanically, essentially being “ground down.”
-The more aggressive version, i.e., “dermabrasion,” typically is preceded with numbing shots to desensitize the wrinkle area of focus for the procedure.
+The more aggressive version, i.e., “dermabrasion,” typically is preceded with numbing shots to desensitise the wrinkle area of focus for the procedure.
 After anaesthesia, the epidermis is abraded with an instrument using a brush or wheel to level the dermis, basically mechanically removing all superficial skin anomalies.
-“Microdermabrasion” is similar in practice, but utilizes crystal particles in a spray on the skin before application of a less aggressive abrading tool.
+“Microdermabrasion” is similar in practice, but utilises crystal particles in a spray on the skin before application of a less aggressive abrading tool.
 The skin will feel “burned” for several days with full healing occurring in about a week and a half.
 Pinkish skin from the procedure fades slowly over the next two months.
 UVL protection will be advised when outdoors after the event.

 Microneedling may be used along with other therapies.
 The tiny wounds introduced in the needling process cause the body to develop new skin cells, essentially inducing collagen and elastic repair to the skin.
 Patients will notice a filling of wrinkles as a result.
 The procedure takes about 20 minutes, needling being applied with a small, sterile tool.